sorenmacbeth/marceline/README.md

 (my-special-consumer {TOPOLOGY-WORKERS 6})
 ```

-This is safe to do with multiple consumers; they will each add themselves without removing or overwriting others.
+Note that this consumer registration is safe to do with multiple consumers; they will each add themselves without removing or overwriting others.

 To use the registration argument, pass a second argument to your consumer fn.
 Say, `(my-special-consumer {} "my-registration-argument")`; this will end up being the registration argument passed to the consumer's initialization method.